kurikaesu/xp-pen-userland-config-util/README.md

 <img src="data/Artist22RProConfig.png">

+Very rudimentary GUI.
+Supports:
-Very rudimentary at the moment and only supports the Artist 22R Pro for now.
+- Artist 22R Pro
+- Artist 13.3 Pro
+- Artist 24 Pro (Untested)

 Pressing the update button will send the SIGHUP signal to the actual driver and get it to reload the config.

 Setup with: